tinkermonkey/doc-roba/README.md

 **Current Status:** Not quite ready to use, proof-of-concept that is 80% complete

 # DocRoba
-**DocRoba** is a platform for Selenium & Appium based automated testing well suited for large applications.
+**DocRoba** is a Selenium IDE whose goal is to provide a beautiful and easy to use interface for managing and analaysing test data.
+The key features are:

+* Integrated Selenium/Appium recorder / interrogator / command tester
+* Basic visual comparison analysis of screen captures
+* Integrated test data managment (test accounts, credentials, etc)
+* Structural model of the application under test

 ## Introduction
-DocRoba is intended to smooth over some of the more cumbersome aspects of test automation while maintaining the fidelity of the testing.
 There tends to be a lot of supporting data related to testing (credentials & accounts, reference documents, log files, screen shots, servers, server configuration) and keeping track of and making use of this data can often eclipse the effort required for the actual development and maintenance of the automation tools (or even just test documentation).
 This data is also very valuable to not only the testers, but also to the broader organization.
 Questions like "Did this page always look like that?" can (and should) be an easy question for a computer to answer, but often end up resulting in a test engineer pouring over logs or test results or spending time manually researching the answer.
 The data can easily become a burden instead of a goldmine.

 * The goal of DocRoba is to make this information accessible and usable
 * It is a tool for organizing and analyzing information centered around automated information gathering & analysis (testing)